KaceCottam/KCLib/README.md

 A few more thanks to my father, and my professor at Washington State University.

 ## CHANGELOG
+  Version 4.0:
+  - Update KCConsole.
+No longer does things on an update, has console output panes.
+In a prerelease state.

   Version 3.3:
   - Added KCCSVParser, which parses CSV files.